-You can choose between three different destinations to fly to: Athens (all year), Mykonos or Santorini (only high season).
+You can choose between three different destinations in Greece to fly to: Athens (all year), Mykonos or Santorini (only high season).

 From Athens (Pireaus/Rafina) and Mykonos and Santorini you can take the boat to Paros

 TIP: If you book swiftly and you can be somewhat open in the data, you can go for around 200 euro's return flight with Transavia.
 Alternatively, check the sites of Tix.nl, D-trips, Flyshop, Viva and Cheaptickets for different options.